aaronemeier/bumblebee/README.md

 My setup

 ## Preparation
-Below is a list with things, that are not yet automized and need to be done manually.
+Below is a list with things, that have not been automatized yet and need to be done manually.

-- Login to App Store
+- Login to App Store (for App Store install)
 - Save the ansible-vault password in mac OS Keychain
 ```bash
 security add-generic-password \